Vincenzo Fiore Marrese

 On my way home, I encountered an animal jaw standing outside my door.

-The jaw appeared separated from the animal under unknown circumstances.
+The jaw appeared separated from the animal, and I did not know why.

-Different cultures can interpret the presence of animal remains in many ways.
+I guess that different cultures can interpret the presence of animal remains in different ways.
 To me, it felt like an inspiring coincidence.

-This coincidence sparked my creative process and led to the creation of this new artwork.
+This coincidence sparked my creative process.
+It was the beginning of this new artwork.
 The timing was important because I saw the jawbone right after that conversation.

 The jawbone itself is not part of the artwork.
-The remains of the animal may signify the end of its physical life, but they can also evoke its presence in this world.
+The animal's remains appear as a sign that its physical life has ended.
+However, I think they can also evoke their presence in this world.

 In this sense, my focus is on life.